HLR/FoREST/README.md

 ### Visualization

-The visualization is created separately using the Unity3D engine. **Instructions for running this are awaited for updating.**
+The visualization is created separately using the **Unity3D** engine using free models downloaded from assert store.
+The developed code is provided in this repository.

 Examples of synthetic images are provided below,